 Office: Seaman 225, Claremont McKenna College

-Dr. Wei-Chin Hwang is an Associate Professor of Psychology at Claremont McKenna College.
+Dr. Wei-Chin Hwang is a Professor of Psychology at Claremont McKenna College.
 He received his Ph.D. from the clinical psychology program at UCLA (2003), completed his pre-doctoral fellowship at Richmond Area Multi-Services (RAMS) – National Asian American Psychology Training Center, and completed a clinical-research postdoctoral fellowship at Harbor UCLA Medical Center.
 His research focuses on understanding and reducing mental health disparities, psychotherapy process and outcomes, improving therapist cultural competency and effectiveness when working with people from different backgrounds, and developing models and frameworks for culturally adapting therapy for ethnic minorities.
 He is also a licensed clinical psychologist and has an independent practice in Pasadena and Claremont, California.

 Ph.D. in Clinical Psychology, University of California, Los Angeles (2003)